Willytcat/pyvectors/README.md

 Base class.
 Components are not named and can be in a infinite number with a minimum of 2.
 Provides all mathematical operations and comparisons, error handling, etc.

-Be careful, most of methods, operations and comparisons (except '==') will throw and error if performed on vectors with a different numbers of components.
+Be careful, most of methods, operations and comparisons (except '==') will throw and error if performed on vectors with different numbers of components.

 **Properties:**
 - `Vector.components` tuple containing the vector components